How Do Cold Temperatures Affect EV Battery Performance?

 Use a Battery Warmer

-EV owners use battery warmers to boost the power of their vehicle's battery.
+EV owners use battery warmers to boost their vehicle’s battery power.
 These helpful devices keep batteries working well instead of allowing them to become inactive in cold weather.

 Drive Smoothly